apalha/project-logbook/README.md

 # Research Logbook

 ## Descrition
-A simple yet powerful LaTeX class for creating a project notebook with modular components and a wide variety of tools.
+A LaTeX class for creating a project notebook with several options to format your logbook.

-This class can be use as a notebook/logbook for any type of project like activity, e.g., research, experiments, etc.
+This class can be used as a notebook/logbook for any type of project like activity, e.g., research, experiments, etc.

 ## Repository structure